Felli/Doragon/README.md

 ## Doragon Skin

 Working on the skin as we speak!
+This skin is based on the already created skin by [Demynnfire](https://github.com/Demynnfire/Flatty-esoTalk-Skin) and with his permission I'll be working on Doragon with Flatty as a backbone.

-EDIT: Project will be put on hold till I find someone with better CSS coding experience than I have.
+NOTICE: DO NOT USE AS OF RIGHT NOW, STILL UNDER DEVELOPMENT!

-How to install
+# How to install
 Upload to your >forums directory>addons>skins

 ### Skin Information: